dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 **Validation Rules**:
 1. Process name must not be empty
 2. Chain must not be empty
-3. First node must have at least 2 enabled identifying attributes (Name, ClassName, AutomationId, ControlTypeId)
+3. First node must have at least 1 enabled identifying attribute (Name, ClassName, AutomationId, ControlTypeId)
 4. Nodes relying solely on UseIndex=true with IndexAmongMatches=0 generate warnings (recommend adding more attributes)

 **Error Handling**: